Minneapolis metro

 Three things, in order of impact: full-eave ice-and-water-shield underlayment running 24 inches inside the heated wall line; attic insulation at R-49 or higher per the 2024 IECC; and attic ventilation balanced between soffit intake and ridge exhaust.
 Most ice-dam problems trace to attic heat loss melting snow at the field of the roof and re-freezing at the colder eaves.

-What roof material is best for the Twin Cities?
+Which roof material works for the Twin Cities?

 For most homeowners: a Class 4 impact-rated architectural asphalt shingle with a 110+ mph wind rating and full-eave ice-and-water shield underlayment.
 Standing-seam metal is a strong alternative for stay-forever owners — handles hail, wind, snow shed, and the cold-climate envelope better than asphalt over a 50-year ownership horizon.

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for active winter ice-dam leaks or post-hailstorm emergency tarping, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For active winter ice-dam leaks or post-hailstorm emergency tarping, we route to rapid-availability pros first.

 Neighborhoods served